 SPR BIO-8: Identify and Avoid or Minimize Impacts in Coastal Zone ESHAs.
-When Initial Treatment: Y SMRCD/CSP CSP, SMRCD, and Prior and During planning a treatment project within the Coastal Zone, the project proponent will, in California Coastal consultation with the Coastal Commission or a local government with a certified Local Commission Coastal Program (LCP) (as applicable), identify the habitat types and species present to determine if the area qualifies as an Environmentally Sensitive Habitat Area (ESHA).
-If the Treatment Maintenance: Y area is an ESHA, the treatment project may be allowed pursuant to this PEIR, if it meets the following conditions.
-If a project requires a CDP by the Coastal Commission or a local government with a certified LCP (as applicable), the CDP approval may require modification to these conditions to further avoid and minimize impacts: The treatment will be designed, in compliance with the Coastal Act or LCP if a site is within a certified LCP area, to protect the habitat function of the affected ESHA, protect habitat values, and prevent loss or type conversion of habitat and vegetation types that define the ESHA, or loss of special-status species that inhabit the ESHA.
+When planning a treatment project within the Coastal Zone, the project proponent will, in consultation with the Coastal Commission or a local government with a certified Local Initial Treatment: Y Prior and During SMRCD/CSP CSP, SMRCD, and California Coastal Commission Coastal Program (LCP) (as applicable), identify the habitat types and species present to determine if the area qualifies as an Environmentally Sensitive Habitat Area (ESHA).
+If the area is an ESHA, the treatment project may be allowed pursuant to this PEIR, if it meets the following conditions.
+If a project requires a CDP by the Coastal Commission or a local government with a certified LCP (as applicable), the CDP approval may require modification to these conditions to further avoid and minimize impacts: Treatment Maintenance: Y • The treatment will be designed, in compliance with the Coastal Act or LCP if a site is within a certified LCP area, to protect the habitat function of the affected ESHA, protect habitat values, and prevent loss or type conversion of habitat and vegetation types that define the ESHA, or loss of special-status species that inhabit the ESHA.

 Standard Project Requirements Applicable?
-(Y/N) Timing Implementing Entity Verifying/Monitoring Entity Treatment actions will be limited to eradication or control of invasive plants, removal of uncharacteristic fuel loads (e.g., removing dead, diseased, or dying vegetation), trimming/limbing of woody species as necessary to reduce ladder fuels, and select thinning of vegetation to restore densities that are characteristic or healthy stands of the vegetation types present in the ESHA.
+(Y/N) Timing Implementing Entity Verifying/Monitoring Entity Treatment actions will be limited to eradication or control of invasive plants, removal of uncharacteristic fuel loads (e.g., removing dead, diseased, or dying vegetation), trimming/limbing of woody species as necessary to reduce ladder fuels, and select thinning of vegetation to restore densities that are characteristic of healthy stands of the vegetation types present in the ESHA.
 A qualified biologist or RPF familiar with the ecology of the treatment area will monitor all treatment activities in ESHAs.
-Appropriate no-disturbance buffers will be developed in compliance with the Coastal Act or relevant LCP policies for treatment activities in the vicinity of ESHAs to avoid adverse direct and indirect effects to ESHAs.
-This SPR applies to all treatment activities and all treatment types, including treatment maintenance.
+Appropriate no-disturbance buffers will be developed in compliance with the Coastal Act or relevant LCP policies for treatment activities in the vicinity of ESHAs to avoid adverse direct and indirect effects to ESHAs. maintenance.